Hrishikesh-K/tejal/content/about.md

   "description": "Learn more about Tejal Shinde", "education": [{
-    "college": "Savannah College of Art and Design, Atlanta", "degree": "Master of Arts in Advertising Design", "features": [
+    "college": "Savannah College of Art and Design, Atlanta", "degree": "Master of Arts in Advertising Design" }, {
-      "Seeking knowledge in Typography, Creative Strategies, Digital Production Strategies, Art Direction, Creative Copywriting and Contemporary Art History", "A good experience of teamwork through collaboration with peers and projects" ]
-  }, {
     "college": "MAAC, Thane",
-    "degree": "Graphic Designing",
+    "degree": "Graphic Designing"
-    "features": [
-      "Took a 1-year course in Graphic Designing", "Learned applications like Photoshop, Illustrator, InDesign and After Effects" ]
   }, {
     "college": "Wilson College, Mumbai",
-    "degree": "Bachelor of Mass Media",
+    "degree": "Bachelor of Mass Media"
-    "features": [
-      "Took-up advertising majors in the final year"
-    ]
   }],
   "layout": "about",
   "title": "About",